h-tex/eleventy-plugin-outline/README.md

 ### Sections

-Any headings will be picked up by the plugin unless excluded by the `excludeHeadings` option (which takes a function).
+Any headings will be picked up by the plugin unless excluded by the `exclude` option (which takes a function).
 If they already have ids (e.g. via something like [`markdown-it-anchor`](https://www.npmjs.com/package/markdown-it-anchor)), they will be preserved.
 If they don’t, ids that are unique within the specified scope will be generated for them.